wlads/reefpoints/source/posts/2014-11-07-pitch-this.md

 have big growth plans for the next 3 years and I am certain we'll meet them.
-It's just that I find it incredibly difficult to describe to others in a "elevator pitch" what a software consultancy can offer without goign down the "technology" rabbit hole.
+It's just that I find it incredibly difficult to describe to others in a "elevator pitch" what a software consultancy can offer without going down the "technology" rabbit hole.

 The exercise is: *if I were introduced to someone at a party how do I convince them they should hire DockYard*?
 Funny enough, I can't do it.
 This is a very large